Stanford-AIMI/RRG24/index.md

   researchers.
 - If participants employ LLMs, generated data and the prompting strategies must be provided and described clearly so that results can be reproduced.
-- Using the information in the official MIMIC-CXR and CheXpert validation and test sets is **strictly prohibited**, including their labels and reports.
+- <span style="color: red;">Using the information in the official MIMIC-CXR and CheXpert validation and test sets is *
+  <b>strictly prohibited</b>, including their labels and reports.</span>

 ## 1.2 Timeline